Everton vs Man City predictions, team news, betting tips, odds and Bet Builder

 Just three years on from winning the Premier League, FA Cup and Champions League in a single season, Manchester City have another treble in their sights.

-Pep Guardiola’s lust for trophies has already seen his side lift the EFL Cup and secure their place in the FA Cup final with a Wembley win over Southampton, so the focus turns back to a riveting Premier League title race on Monday.
+Pep Guardiola’s lust for trophies has already seen his side lift the EFL Cup and secure their place in the FA Cup final with a Wembley win over Southampton, so the focus turns back to a riveting Premier League title race now.

 The Citizens start the day six points behind leaders Arsenal but with two games in hand, so a couple of decent wins should return them to the top on goal difference.